Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 ## Overview

-Before GoQuorum 2.7.0 any node in the GoQuorum network could alter the state of a contract even if it never had the contract byte code (was not party to the private transaction that created the contract).
-The privacy enhancements feature has been developed to prevent such "non-party" interaction.
+Before GoQuorum v20.10.0 private contract implementations had to include access controls to protect against other network participants from updating the state.
+The privacy enhancements feature has been developed to prevent such "non-party" interaction without additional access controls.
 This is achieved with the introduction of the `ACOTH` which is short for "Affected Contract's Original Transaction's encrypted payload Hash".
 In order to transact with a contract a node must prove it has access (has the encrypted payload and the ability to decrypt it) to the contract's originating transaction.

-Two flavours of privacy enhanced transactions have been introduced: a) Counter party protection and b) Private state validation.
+Two flavours of privacy enhanced contracts have been introduced: a) Counter party protection and b) Private state validation.

 ## Counter Party Protection (PP)